-In many ways, most banks in UAE are not all that different from their western counterparts.
+In many ways, most banks in the UAE are not all that different from their Western counterparts.

 They offer personal banking, commercial banking, private, investment, and wholesale banking services, not to mention a broad range of other related financial services such as insurance and loans.

 The unique structure of the UAE, whereby each emirate has its own independent government within the state, does make things a little confusing, however.